← All workflows

 .pdf, .docx

-Recognized consensus standards, FDA guidance documents, or special controls applicable to your device classification
+Applicable recognized consensus standards, FDA guidance documents, or special controls referenced in the submission

 .pdf, .docx